cisocrgroup/Resources/manuals/profiler-manual.md

 just type `make deploy`.
 You may have to restart the tomcat server after the deployment of the profiler web service.

+Here is an example how to run make without changing the Makefile itself (change the environment variables to fit your environment):

 ~~~{.bash}
 $ export JAVA_HOME=/usr/lib/jvm/openjdk
 $ export AXIS2_HOME=~/Downloads/axis2-1.6.3